 - Halperin et al. v.
 Merck Sharp & Dohme Corp. et al. Represented Merck in three-plaintiff consolidated case in Illinois state court.
 Plaintiffs each alleged atypical femur fractures from use of Fosamax®.
 Secured voluntary dismissals from two plaintiffs during discovery.
 Shortly before trial and after Merck successfully opposed a continuance, last remaining plaintiff voluntarily dismissed the case with waiver of right to refile in Illinois.

-Represent Bayer in federal litigation regarding Bayer’s Magnevist® contrast dye.
-Plaintiffs claim that they developed a progressive, incurable disease known as nephrogenic systemic fibrosis as a result of exposure to Bayer’s gadolinium-based contrast agent Magnevist® and other contrast agents during MRI procedures.
+Represented Bayer in federal litigation regarding Bayer’s Magnevist® contrast dye.
+Plaintiffs claim that they developed a progressive, incurable disease known as nephrogenic systemic fibrosis (NSF) as a result of exposure to Bayer’s gadolinium-based contrast agent Magnevist® and other contrast agents during MRI procedures.

 Gaillard v.
 Bayer Corp.
 Argued and won motion for judgment on the pleadings on behalf of Bayer in negligence and product liability case based on allegations exposure to Bayer’s contrast dye caused nephrogenic systemic fibrosis.
 The Eastern District of New York district court ruled in Bayer’s favor on statute of limitations grounds.